Mark Cutifani: Appointments and current memberships

-Cutifani serves on the Board of the Hydrogen Council, a global initiative of leading energy, transport and industry companies with a united vision and long-term ambition for hydrogen to foster the energy transition.
-Cutifani is also a member of the Advisory Board for the Vale Columbia Centre on Sustainable International Investment and an independent Director of The Power of Nutrition; a UK-based charitable foundation and a member of UK Home Secretary’s Business Against Slavery Forum.
+Cutifani is on the Board of the Hydrogen Council, a global initiative of leading energy, transport and industry companies with a united vision and long-term ambition for hydrogen to foster the energy transition.
+Cutifani is also a member of the advisory board for the Vale Columbia Centre on Sustainable International Investment and an independent Director of The Power of Nutrition; a UK-based charitable foundation and a member of UK Home Secretary's Business Against Slavery Forum.